01 of 03

 When making hats, experienced balloon twisters create the first 1/4-inch tip and then wrap the rest of the balloon around the head of the recipient to physically measure the correct length.
 After marking the proper length of the balloon, the twister proceeds to the next step.

 As a genre, balloon hats are rather tricky and unforgiving, particularly the more complex balloon hats such as the crown.
 If you make a balloon and it doesn't fit the recipient, you can sometimes take your balloon apart and adjust the lengths and then recreate it with the proper fit.
 But if you're twisting a complex balloon hat, it may be easier to inflate a new balloon and start from the beginning.Continue to 3 of 3 below.

 Take the “tail” of the balloon hat and bend it toward the front of the hat.
 Make a small basic twist at the end of the balloon and attach it to the twist at the front of the hat.

 You have created a balloon hat helmet.

-Again, you can learn how to make more balloon hats by checking out our collection of step-by-step instructions.
+Again, you can learn how to make more balloon hats.
 While the helmet is among the easier balloons to learn to make, it forms the foundation for other balloon hats.
-A good next step comes in our crazy balloon hat, version 2 and jester balloon hat.
+A good next step is the jester balloon hat.